#3103: Exoplanet System

 Lukewarm Jupiter

-[Label pointing to a planet:]
+[Label pointing to a planet with a line in the middle:]

 Planet whose atmosphere is confirmed to contain atoms